UF Law Through the Years

 The Florida Legislature appropriated $3.4 million for the law center complex.

 Federal funding was requested for building a dormitory and cafeteria.
 The funds were available but construction costs skyrocketed, and it was no longer feasible to build the entire complex.

 The Board of Regents approved the request of the College of Law that the Juris Doctor degree be reinstated to replace the Bachelor of Laws degrees as the first professional degree in law.

 Architects received the Architectural Design Honor Award for 1966 from the American Institute of Architects for “the best major building design in Florida for 1966.”

 Circuit Judge James C. Adkins, Jr. received the James W. Day Award, presented annually to a non-faculty member who has contributed to the field of legal education and assisted the law student body.

 Professor Leonard S. Powers was appointed to the newly created position as Associate Dean of the College of Law.

-The Center of Competence in Water Law in the Eastern United States and also The Florida Law Revision Commission, created in 1967 by the Legislature, are established at the law school.
+The Center of Competence in Water Law in the Eastern United States and also The Florida Law Revision Commission, created in 1967 by the Legislature, were established at the law school.

-Anita Morse was hired as the first permanent, full-time female faculty member.
+Anita Morse became the first permanent, full-time female faculty member.